 Oct.
 Construction Spending Falls, but Single-Family Stays Strong

-Originally published by the following source: Dodge Data & Analytics — November 21, 2017
+Originally published by: Dodge Data & Analytics — November 21, 2017

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.